An overview of everything web scraping. What it is, how it works, how you can scrape the web, and more.

 What is Web Crawling?

+Web crawlers scan web pages to understand every website page to retrieve, update, and index information when users perform search queries.
 The goal of a crawler is to understand the content of a website.
-This allows users to extract information on one or more pages as needed.
+This allows users to extract information from one or more pages as needed.

 Understanding Web Scraping

-The web scraping process can be summarized as follows:
+Web scraping can be summarized as:

-- Next, retrieve the information in HTML format.
+- Retrieving the information in HTML format.

 Web Scraping Techniques